thelumiereguy/thelumiereguy/README.md

 ### Published Apps/ Plugins -

-- [Compose Helper Plugin](https://plugins.jetbrains.com/plugin/18323-compose-helper) - A IntelliJ IDEA plugin to wrap your Composables with another Composable or to remove them altogether.
+- [Compose Helper Plugin](https://plugins.jetbrains.com/plugin/18323-compose-helper) - An IntelliJ IDEA plugin to wrap your Composables with another Composable or to remove them altogether.

 ### Some of my open source work -